 Many of the buildings were also made with a lot of colors and donned giant mosaics highlighting Soviet heroes or even vibrant propaganda murals to try to keep the Soviet way of life at the forefront of citizens’ minds.

 Another thing that really fascinated me was the uniformity that the Soviet Union became synonymous with was also really ever-present in the architecture itself.
 Each city or larger town contained a circus, Palace of Weddings, Palace of Pioneers… along with various others.
-The buildings looked different from city to city but still had this unique charm that made it fit in its respective city.
+The buildings looked different from city to city but still had this unique charm that made them fit in their respective city.

 Because the architects were only designing one or two buildings in the city, they were often out of work and that is where the government stepped in and put them to work designing bus stops, metro stations, and more.
 BEST IDEA EVER… as some of these books indicate.